 We host exhibitions involving two or more artists and incorporating at least one public presentation in our 2,500 square-foot gallery.

-The NAC has a 35-year tradition of using its Main Gallery for group exhibitions curated by an exhibiting artist or independent curator.
-Since May 1991 we have continued this tradition through a public call for proposals.
+The New Art Center has a 35-year tradition of using its Main Gallery for group exhibitions curated by an independent curator.
+Since May 1991, we have continued this tradition through our Curatorial Opportunity Program’s public call for proposals.